Brand Honesty Increases Leads, Boosts Sales, & Fosters Brand Advocacy

 One of those pain points was making it easy for customers to get a quote as quickly and easily as possible.
-Union Installations was aware that many visitors to their website simply wanted to get a quick quote.
+Union Installations was aware that many visitors to their website wanted to get a quick quote.

-By placing the Quick Quote tool in an easy to find place, visitors to the site never had to click around to hunt down the info they wanted.
+By placing the Quick Quote tool in an easy-to-find place, visitors to the site never had to click around to hunt down the info they wanted.

 Display Client Reviews On Your Website

 Providing client reviews on your website is an easy way to bring brand honesty to your website.
-As tempting as it may be to cherry pick the best reviews, remember, the goal here is openness and transparency.
+As tempting as it may be to cherry-pick the best reviews, remember, the goal here is openness and transparency.